karineek/AccelerQ/README.md

 ## Project Overview

 Evaluation was done with two QE solver implementations.
-While the QCELS implementation is supplied with this Git Repository, you will have to pull the ADPT-QSCI code (the part that required no changes) from the original Git Repository.
+While the QCELS implementation is supplied with this Git Repository, you will have to pull the ADPT-QSCI code (the part that requires no changes) from the original Git Repository.

 ### Team